fatimamadey/Upturn-Project/README.md

 - To place a piece in row 3 and column C: `3C`
 - To rotate the board counterclockwise: `!<`
 - To uplift the oldest white piece: `!W`

-Enjoy playing Upturn with a friend and may the best strategist win!